- Isamu Noguchi

 In contrast to his experimentation with magnesite as modeling material in previous interior designs, Noguchi chose stainless steel for the corridor-long horizontal waterfall he situated between two diﬀerent halls with elevator banks.
 The lobby is perhaps the ﬁrst example of Noguchi’s experimentation with sound: while the contoured louvers of the waterfall only suggest a torrent of water descending from an unknown source above, a glaze of trickling water behind the surface managed to sell the illusion and oﬀered a buﬀer from sounds of street traﬃc.
 This aural effect carries throughout the two adjacent elevator banks, each unified by the transporting theme of “a landscape of the clouds” through a combination of horizontal aluminum ceiling louvers painted white and aided by lighting.4

 The precarious nature of the Manhattan real estate market loomed within a decade of Noguchi’s death in 1988, when the property changed hands and its new owner announced modifications to the floor of the lobby.
-Noguchi had worked with architects to select and source marble floors of semi-geometric bands that mirrored the louvering of the ceilings.
 Despite protests from architectural historians and The Noguchi Museum, the developer went ahead with its alterations.
-Still later, as of spring 2019, plans were being made by the current owner to dismantle the entire lobby.
+Still later, as of winter 2020, plans were being made by the current owner to dismantle the entire lobby.

 After two separate plans for a garden court failed to be incorporated into the headquarters for Lever Brothers in New York designed by Skidmore, Owings & Merrill (SOM), Gordon Bunshaft of SOM approached Noguchi for another commission at Connecticut General Life Insurance Company in Bloomfield Hills, Connecticut.
 Noguchi was tasked with conceiving a unified program within the four pocket courtyards created by the crisscrossed corridors that defined SOM’s rectangular three-story building, along with a side terrace on the south side that would contain a sculptural ensemble.